-CIP and the Department of Food Technology and Nutrition of Makerere University in Kampala (DFTN - MUK) will support SOSPPA in sourcing of sweet potato puree processing equipment, their installation, and maintenance; and provide training on recipe development, good manufacturing, and processing practices in accordance with the Uganda Bureau of Standard (UNBS) regulations and ensure stringent HACCP in food processing by the PO and other project partners.
+CIP and the Department of Food Technology and Nutrition of Makerere University in Kampala (DFTN - MUK) will support SOSPPA in the sourcing of sweetpotato puree processing equipment, their installation, and maintenance; and provide training on recipe development, good manufacturing, and processing practices in accordance with the Uganda Bureau of Standard (UNBS) regulations and ensure stringent HACCP in food processing by the PO and other project partners, all within the first three years.
 They will build the capacity of puree processors including those on postharvest handling of OFSP roots, food safety and hygiene practices.
 The OFSP puree can be used as a partial substitute for wheat flour (20% - 40% of wheat flour), enhancing the vitamin A content of baked and fried products (Figure 4, Annex 6).
 The project envisages supplying 1.5 million pieces (over 3 years) of OFSP chapati dough and chapati to the urban and peri-urban informal settlements of the project districts targeting youth and single mothers who are the main vendors of these products.
 That amounts to reaching approximately 700,000 consumers (assuming a consumer eats 2 chapati each).